Speech Language Pathology, MS

 The Master of Science program in speech language pathology provides training for individuals who wish to do clinical work in speech language pathology.
-Graduates of the MS program meet all academic and practicum requirements for clinical certification by the American Speech-Language-Hearing Association (ASHA) and for licensure by the State of Iowa.
+Graduates of the MS program meet all academic and practicum requirements for licensure by the State of Iowa and clinical certification by the American Speech-Language-Hearing Association (ASHA).
 Students preparing for clinical positions in public schools must meet school licensure or certification requirements of the states in which they plan to work.

 Programs designed to lead to professional licensure are subject to federal regulations regarding informational disclosures.
 Please see Professional Licensure Disclosures by Program for further information.